9 ways to help protect your baby from SIDS

 3. Keep the Crib Bare—No Bumpers, Toys, or Blankets

-As tempting as it may be to create a cozy crib setup, resist the urge.
-Keeping the crib bare is essential for safe sleep.
+As tempting as it may be to create a cozy crib setup, resist the urge to add extra items.
+Keeping the crib bare is essential for providing safe sleep surfaces.

 This means no stuffed animals, pillows, or extra blankets.
 Instead, opt for a lightweight, wearable blanket like the Burt’s Bees Baby Beekeeper Wearable Blanket, which keeps your baby warm without the risk of suffocation.